Alien Vampires: Collaborations

 The cover of Skinny Puppy's track Assimilate, featured on album Return Me To Hell, marked the last recording of Joey Jordison, the former Slipknot drummer who died in 2021.
 The cover was recorded in collaboration with Electhrone, Attila Csihar (Mayhem) and Istvan Zilahy (Plasma Pool).

-Alien Vampires invited the techno body act Chainreactor for a jam session on the track Hyperbolic Doubt.
+Alien Vampires invited Chainreactor for a jam session on the track Hyperbolic Doubt.
 Alternative model and cage dancer Dani Devine contributed vocals to 2023 EP Witchy Bitchy.

 Alien Vampires have also participated in numerous collaborations with Suicide Commando, In Slaughter Natives, Diabolos, and other bands.